NicoMosty/CellAggregate.jl/README.md

-# Centre Model for Fusing Cell Aggregates
+# CellAggregate.jl

-A julia implementation of some of the parallel agent based using CUDA for paralleling.
+A julia implementation of some of the parallel agent based using CUDA for paralleling for Centre Model for Fusing Cell Aggregates.

 ## Prerequisites